Documentation

 }

-If your store is a cross-border one, note that the saveIndex mutation also accepts the binding ID as an argument.
-That means that by specifying the binding ID, you can add your new index to the sitemap of the desired binding.
-If the binding ID is not specified, the mutation will consider the store's default binding.
+If you have a cross-border store, the saveIndex mutation also accepts the binding ID as an argument, which means that by specifying the binding ID, you can add your new index to the sitemap of the desired binding.
+If the binding ID is not specified, the mutation will consider the default binding of the store.

-5. Check the updated sitemap for the current workspace you are working on by accessing https://{workspace}--{account}.myvtex.com/sitemap.xml in your browser.
+5. Check the updated sitemap for the current workspace you're working on by accessing https://{workspace}--{account}.myvtex.com/sitemap.xml in your browser.

-6. If you are happy with the results, run vtex promote to promote your workspace and include your sitemap in your master workspace.
+6. If you're happy with the results, run vtex promote to promote your workspace and include the sitemap in your master workspace.

 Removing a custom route

-If you ever want to remove a custom route, you may execute the following mutation, which takes the same arguments as saveIndex:
+If you ever want to remove a custom route, you can execute the following mutation, which takes the same arguments as saveIndex:

 _10